anhcraft/config/docs/Internal.md

   - **Note:** A constant/final field maybe included in the schema and denormalizable.
 Using `@Constant` explicitly avoid denormalization

 ### Property in a dictionary schema
-- The dictionary schema is generated imperatively, so as its property
+- The dictionary schema is generated imperatively, so as its properties
 - Name and Type is defined when building the property
-- If a property type is not defined, the property can hold any simple value
+- If a property type is undefined, the property can hold any simple value
 - If the property type is Dictionary, it is optional to supply a dictionary schema to constrain the value

-#### Naming Strategy
+#### Property List
 - Dictionary properties have significant flexibility in naming compared to class properties
 - Dictionary properties may have duplicates in naming.
 When a dictionary schema is constructed, they are added **in bulk** and naming arrangement happens as follows:
   + For each property, its primary name is added to the lookup map.
 If a naming collision occurs, the schema construction fails